ogeagla/closyr/README.md

 ## Example Screenshots

-On successful application start, you can start an run a search.
+On successful application start, you can start and run a search.
 You might see something like this when done:

 ![gui_done_2024-02-12_08-44.png](screenshots%2Fgui_done_2024-02-12_08-44.png)